Friday, July 14, 2017

 To be clear, being at the top of the hierarchy is a temporary privilege.
 Nothing is permanent.
 Strength tends to fade as a young man turns gray.
 Sometimes power is so intertwined with a specific moment in time that as the moment passes, so too does the potency of the strength.
 Cycles abound and are mostly inescapable.
 The point is to avoid the knockout punch.
 To gain strength and preserve and build systems to best maintain survival.

 All this to say, eugenics are whack.
 I’m not even touching morality or basic human kindness, which are extremely good reasons to leave people alone.
 Even in an amoral sense, the idea of homogenizing the entire group to better reflect the strength of those at the top of the hierarchy is a terrible idea.
 Superiority is temporary and often llusory.
 Because fringe elements have no investment in the status quo, they are free to adapt with no preconceptions.
 Novel solutions flow naturally when you never learned the “right” way.
 And if they were oppressed or ostracised under the status quo, they have even been hardened together.
 They have been united by shared hardship and ready to lean on each other in crisis.
 Fringe elements equal diversity which equals adaptability.
-Killing them off is a bad way to survive long term as a group.
+Killing them off (or the more underhanded way, forced sterilization) is a bad way to survive long term as a group.